 Important Note: All services are short-term, temporary and provided at no charge.
-Contributions toward the cost of the services are encouraged and welcomed.
+Contributions toward the cost of the services are encouraged and welcomed.^Back to top

-The Care Coordination Program assists older adults (60 years and older) who have been recently hospitalized or suffered a health crisis and reside in the 10-county CAPCOG area.
-The program provides short-term services to help our clients to remain independent and make future plans.
-One of our Care Coordinators will complete an assessment to identify client needs and develop an individual care plan.
-Arrangement for appropriate services and follow up is managed by the assigned Care Coordinator.
-The Care Coordination Program provides assistance for older adults (60 and over) who have recently been hospitalized or suffered a health care crisis (within thirty days) and who are without the financial resources to pay for the total cost of needed care.
-The Care Coordinator assesses a person's needs, then links clients to in-home services on a temporary, short-term basis.
+The Care Coordination Program assists older adults (60 years and older) who recently have been hospitalized or suffered a health crisis and reside in CAPCOG's 10-county area.
+The program provides short-term services to help clients to remain independent and make future plans.
+Care coordinators will complete an assessment to identify client needs and develop an individual care plan.
+Arrangement for appropriate services and their follow up is managed by an assigned care coordinator.
+The program provides assistance within 30 days for those older adults who are without the financial resources to pay the total cost of needed care.
+A care coordinator assesses a person's needs, then links clients to in-home services on a temporary, short-term basis.

 Care Coordination Services may include: